PACER-PHII/PacerDocs/docs/source/server.rst

             ]
         }

-    :<query string name: identifiable name of the CQL body.
+    :query name: identifiable name of the CQL body.
 Shoudlmatch the library name within the CQL content itself.
     :resheader Content-Type: application/json
     :statuscode 200: no error